MHafizAzizi/HafizDEBootCamp/Week1/readme.md

 ## 1.2.2 - Ingesting NY Taxi Data to Postgres

 1. PostgreSQL is an object relational database management system (ORDBMS) with SQL capability.
 To run postgres we use the official docker image ```postgres:17```.
 Eventually we will use docker compose, but for the first example, we will use the command line.
+- We will setting up a Postgres container
 - Make sure theres no space following the backslash
 ```
 docker run -it \